Quantum electrodynamical formulation of photochemical acid generation and its implications on optical lithography: Introduction

-Having the probabilistic acid generation, we proceed to the stochastic deprotection mechanism of the photoresist by defining the deprotection density as a random variable on spacetime points of localized acid generation.
-The random deprotection density then allows us to compute the probability for a pixel formation at each spatial location in the resist, which leads to the probability of forming a feature in a given region.
+With probabilistic acid generation, we proceed to the stochastic deprotection mechanism of the photoresist by defining deprotection density as a random field on the spacetime points of localized acid generation.
+The random deprotection density then allows us to compute the probability of pixel formation at each spatial location in the resist, which leads to the probability of a feature forming in a given region.

-The probabilistic feature formation in our work is somewhat closely related to former works in \cite{gallatin2005, latypov2020}.
-However, our work elaborates discussions in those works with the detailed quantum mechanical acid generation and rather refined statistical analysis.
+The probabilistic feature formation in our work is closely related to the former works in \cite{gallatin2005, latypov2020}.
+However, our work elaborates on discussions in those works with detailed quantum-mechanical acid generation and rather refined statistical analyses.

-This paper is organized as follows.
-In the next section, we provide a QED formulation of the photochemical acid generation.
-It includes a brief review of the construction of the QED as well as the revision of the photoelectric detection of light.
-In \cref{sec:dep}, we provide statistical analysis on the randomness of the feature formation in a resist arising from the probabilistic nature of acid generation. \Cref{sec:con} is devoted to the conclusion and outlook of the current work.
+The remainder of this paper is organized as follows.
+In the following section, we provide a QED formulation for photochemical acid generation, including a brief review of the construction of the QED and a revision of the photoelectric detection of light.
+In Section \ref{sec:dep}, we present a statistical analysis of the randomness of feature formation in a resist arising from the probabilistic nature of acid generation.
+Section \ref{sec:con} is devoted to the conclusions and outlook of the current work.